mikekazakov/nimble-commander/Docs/Help.md

 - macOS 12 Monterey
 - macOS 11 Big Sur

+While not a strict policy, a maintenance goal is to support the last six major releases of macOS.
+This typically covers Mac hardware with a time span of approximately 12 years.

-It runs natively on both Intel and Apple Silicon (ARM) architectures.
+Nimble Commander runs natively on both Intel and Apple Silicon (ARM) architectures.

-Below is the compatibility table for older releases of Nimble Commander:
+Below is the compatibility table for the older releases:

 | Versions      | Architecture  | Minimum macOS Version
 | ------------- | ------------- | -----------------